Biodesign Innovation Course

 Subject Matter Experts

-Specialists from the medtech industry who consult with the teams on specific aspects of their plans (e.g., intellectual property, regulation, reimbursement).
+Specialists from the health technology industry who consult with the teams on specific aspects of their plans (e.g., intellectual property, regulation, reimbursement).

 Corporate and Venture Investors